pytorch/pytorch/docs/source/notes/gradcheck.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We want to test a function :math:`g: \mathcal{C}^N \to \mathcal{R}^M, z \to y` with :math:`z = a + i b`.
-In this case, we reconstruct the (complex valued) matrix that contains :math:`2 * CW`.
+In this case, we reconstruct the (complex-valued) matrix that contains :math:`2 * CW`.

 Slow complex input numerical evaluation
 """""""""""""""""""""""""""""""""""""""